 Throwing the Flag on the NFL:

-This past month, Ray Rice snapped up headlines after a video of him punching his fiancé in a casino elevator was picked up by news outlets.
+In 2014, Ray Rice snapped up headlines after a video of him punching his fiancé in a casino elevator was picked up by news outlets.
 This, along with child abuse allegations against Adrian Peterson, dominated news feeds, setting off a chain reaction of articles and news segments about violence, power, race, gender, institutional politics, and more.
 How do Christian leaders talk to young people in the middle of all of the media noise?
 This month with the Institute for Youth Ministry, three voices respond to the headlines.

 Maria Dixon Hall